-In the process of identifying the roles and functions of each of the animals, Adam recognized that none could serve as his equal and adequate partner (ezer kenegdo).
+In the process of identifying each of the animals, Adam recognized that none could serve as his equal and adequate partner (ezer kenegdo).
 He would have to look elsewhere for assistance with his God-given functions of subduing and ruling to extend the garden-temple (Gen 1:26–28; Gen 2:8–10), serving and keeping it (Gen 2:15), and being fruitful and multiplying (Gen 1:28).

 Image via Wikimedia Commons

 Read Gen 2:19–20.
 How did the parade of the animals increase Adam’s longing?
 Why do you think God chose to do that to him?
-How can you encourage someone living in isolation?
+How can you encourage someone who lives in isolation?

 [Related posts include Living Things from the Earth (Gen 1:24–25); Made in the Image of God (Gen 1:26 cont.); Stewards of the Earth (Gen 1:26 cont.); The Blessing of Fruitfulness (Gen 1:28); The Lord Breathes Life (Gen 2:7); A Well-Watered Garden (Gen 2:8–14); Serving and Keeping (Gen 2:15); and Not Good!
 (Gen 2:18)]